kpta119/MandelbrotSet_Intelx86/README.md

 cmake ..
 make
 ```
--and to run teh program:
+-and to run the program:
 ```bash
 ./mandelbrot
 ```